The Feasibility of Using Real-World Data in the Evaluation of Cardiac Ablation Catheters

 This project explored the feasibility of generating evidence for label expansions on the use of cardiac ablation catheters to treat cardiac arrhythmias.
 The feasibility assessment examined if the NESTcc Network Collaborators captured the necessary data elements, if the data were of appropriate quality (e.g., reliability and relevance), and if there was a sufficient population for a representative sample to support a robust and rigorous study for label extensions.

-The Test-Case evaluated data relevance and reliability to assess if real-world data would be “fit for purpose” for regulatory submission supporting a potential study for label expansion.
+Additional resources that take a closer look at this Test-Case, which evaluated data relevance and reliability to assess if real-world data would be “fit for purpose” for regulatory submission supporting a potential study for label expansion.